 You’re typically given the option of paying the fee upfront or rolling it into the mortgage.
 Be aware that if you choose the second option, although you must find less money in addition to your deposit, ultimately you’ll be paying interest on it.
 On the other hand, if you pay the fee upfront, you’re at risk of losing the fee if the purchase doesn’t go through.

 One tip to resolve this conundrum, ensuring that you don’t lose the deal, but also don’t pay any interest on it, is to add the fee to the mortgage and overpay your mortgage immediately.
 Lenders typically allow overpayments of up to 10% of the mortgage balance each year.
 It’s important to check overpayment rules with your selected lender before you go ahead with this strategy.
+Find out more ways to save on your mortgage.

 Banks and building societies offering mortgages need to conduct an independent valuation of the property you’re intending to buy.
 This ensures the offer price is in line with its market value.
 They do this as part of a risk assessment of the application to ensure that in the case that you can no longer cover the monthly payments, they can take possession of the property, sell it and not lose money.